bi-kai/M.E-EBS-wireless-communication-modules-PC/recoding/src/ReadMe.txt

 AppWizard creates one dialog class:

-Â¼ÒôDlg.h, Â¼ÒôDlg.cpp - the dialog
+recordDlg.h, recordDlg.cpp - the dialog
-    These files contain your CMyDlg class.
+    These files contain your CRecordDlg class.
 This class defines the behavior of your application's main dialog.
-The dialog's template is in Â¼Òô.rc, which can be edited in Microsoft Visual C++.
+The dialog's template is in record.rc, which can be edited in Microsoft Visual C++.